“Let food be thy medicine and medicine be thy food” – Hippocrates

 1. Maqui Berry Powder– Maqui Berries were consumed by the Mapuche Indians for centuries to improve stamina and strength in their warriors.
 Maqui berries contain the highest antioxidant value of any known super-fruit.

 2. Acai Powder-Acai Powder contains an extraordinary antioxidant compound called anthocyanin, which is thought to have many health and anti-aging benefits with its ability to neutralize free radicals in the body, combat tissue damage and strengthen the immune system.
 Acai berries contain ten times more antioxidant vitamins than grapes and twice as many as blueberries.
+This is why acai bowls are trending.
 (Source) These are just a FEW of their superfood products.
 Check out their website for a full list, description and prices of their products.
 Compared to other companies online, Terrasoul Superfoods was very competitive and on most items, beat the price of their competition.

 In ALL honesty, I had NO CLUE to all the benefits of these super-foods!
 I knew raw cacao was good for you, and that coconut sugar and Himalayan salt were good choices, but until researching for this post, I didn’t know how healthy these other foods and supplements were.
 Lets heal and feed our body’s with the foods that God and nature intended!